twelfthOwlet/Give-A-Hoot/slw_Mecha_README.md

        Feeling stupid.  **Waiting on face shield.
 -- *Looks like next step is to pull the two front sub-frame bolts out since oil pan did not drop, and pry the sub-frame
        down to get the oil pan to drop.*
+-- Had to remove the two front sub-frame bolts and use a prybar to remove the oil pan.
+-- Scraped old gasket material from mating surface with razor blade and used a scotchpad to clean the surface.
+-- Installed a new stud.
+Pried sub-frame down to get oil pan past sub-frame.
+-- Installed oil pan with a bottom layer of Hondabond to hold gasket in place.
+Advise securing and torquing pan bolts while
+       sub-frame is lowered(8.7 ftlb/12 Nm).
+Tightening in recommended pattern is advised.
+-- Made sure drain plug was secure.
+Installed new oil filter and added oil to check for simple leaks.
+-- Reinstalled front sub-frame bolts.
+Tightened all sub-frame bolts to ~78 ftlb.
+Installed motor mount bolt.
+       Checked alignment of engine mount bolt to capture nut- it is off.
+-- Lowered all sub-frame bolts a finger-width down again.
+Found capture nut moves, lol.
+While fiddling with the nut, it popped
+       out and landed in the dual fan assembly, lol.
+Reinstalled nut and again attempted to align bolt to captured nut.
+-- Raised the front sub-frame bolts and it seemed to align for me.
+Tightened the engine mount bolt to about 47 ftlbs.
+-- Tightened and torqued all sub-fram bolts.
+-- Started vehicle, check for pressurized leaks.
+-- Installed splash shield.
+Put front wheels back on, torqued them.
+Removed all jack stands.
+-- Take two: Backed vehicle up on ramps.
+Tailpipe separated from muffler pipe.
+After knocking off all the rust on the clamps,
+       the clamps fell apart.
+Chiseled off the sleeve material, installed flex pipe, and clamped it down.
+-- Test drove vehicle for ~30 miles, retorqued front wheels, and no issues occurred.
+Completed: Feb 16, 2024.
 </pre>